Revolut Metal Card Review – Is it Worth it?

 Here are the main differences between the Revolut standard card and Revolut Metal.

-- ATM withdrawals free only up to £200 per month (afterward 2% fee)
+- No-fee ATM withdrawals only up to £200 per month (afterward 2% fee)

-- Currency exchange limits up to £5,000 per month for free (apart from the weekends)
+- Currency exchange limits up to £5,000 per month at no extra cost (apart from the weekends)

 - No insurance

 - No priority support (it can take a few hours to get a reply from Revolut)

 - Standard design

 - No cashback